Roman-Octavian/Bounce/README.md

 ### 2. "New Sphere"

-This table deals with Sphere generation.
+This tab deals with Sphere generation.
 It has four main fields:

 - "Position": Where the Sphere will be generated.
 Values outside the screen bounds will force the sphere to the nearest valid position.
 The button marked with a "+" symbol right next to the "Position" Label is the Coordinate Picker.
 It can be dragged along the display to select a specific location aided by a cross-hair view.